 The distinguishing ingredient of Chicken Paprikash is, of course, paprika.
 Most of the traditional paprikash recipes call for sweet Hungarian Paprika.
 I did an extensive search trying to figure out if there was a particular pepper variety that was the essence of paprika spice, and found that the definition was very nuanced.

-Because of this nebulous definition I decided to test a few “paprika” pepper varieties on our farm.
-The Alma variety won in the taste category, and so that is what we now grow and dry.
+Because of this nebulous definition I decided to test a few “paprika” pepper varieties on our farm where we grow a wide range of peppers.
+The Alma variety won in the taste category, and so that is what we now grow and dry for our ground paprika spice.

 Paprika, even more so than other spices, loses its flavor quickly over time and deteriorates into a bitter ground spice.
 If you don’t want to dry and grind fresh peppers that you get at the farmers market or grocery store, get the freshest sweet Hungarian paprika spice you can find.
 We only sell the Fall harvest and do not use chemicals to keep it shelf stable.
 If you want to try our smoked and/or sweet paprika spices you will not be disappointed.